Cetearyl Alcohol (30/70)

 Phenoxyethanol SA (preservative) 1%

-Use: Can be mixed in all kinds of cosmetics
+Usage: Can be mixed in all kinds of cosmetics.

-Mixing method: Mix in oil (oil-phase) by heating it to 70 degrees until the Cetearyl Alcohol flakes are dissolved into the oil.
+How to mix: Mix in oil (oil-phase) by heating to 70 degrees until the Cetearyl Alcohol flakes dissolve into the oil.

 Usage rate: 1-20%

-Storage: can be stored at room temperature But close the lid of the bottle tightly. and protected from sunlight or heat, the product has a shelf life of at least 2 years
+Storage: Can be stored at room temperature.
+But close the bottle cap tightly.
+Then completely protected from sunlight or heat.
+The product has a minimum shelf life of 2 years.

 INCI Name : Cetearyl Alcohol